colll78/cardano-lightning/docs/adrs/minimal-lifecycle.md

 From the elapsed stage, the other participant can perform a **recover** step.
 This unstages the channel and unlocks the remaining funds.

-### Handling locked cheques
+### Freeing locked cheques

-There is a important scenario overlooked in the above simplification, that must now be considered.
+There is a important aspect overlooked in the above that must now be considered.

 The off-chain transacting can involve 'locked cheques'.
 Theses are cheques that are valid only if some conditions are satisfied.
 It will not necessarily be known at a close or a resolve step which partner should ultimately own the associated funds.

-If the partner performing a close or resolve step has locked cheques, these are included in the step.
-A new output is created associated with each locked cheque.
-The output is spendable by the partner able to meet the conditions.
-There is no thread token.
+If the partner performing a settle includes locked cheques as part of their L2 state.
+Theses are recorded on the L1 until one partner can claim the associated value.
+These is done via a **free** step.
+It is possible to perform a **free** step on any stage passed a close.

 ### Rationale